mayhumst/jackson-trout-model/README.md

 - Download or clone this repository.
 - Ensure you have R and RStudio downloaded.
 - In an R console, load the Shiny library: `library(shiny)`
-- Set your working directory to just outside the root of this repository.
-Ensure the repository folder is named correctly ("jackson-trout-model").
-Then, run the command to start the app: `runApp('jackson-trout-model')`
+- Set your working directory to the root of this repository.
+Run the code within app.R to start the app.